Geography of Antarctica: Regions

 Physically, Antarctica is divided in two by the Transantarctic Mountains, close to the neck between the Ross Sea and the Weddell Sea.
 Western Antarctica and Eastern Antarctica correspond roughly to the western and eastern hemispheres relative to the Greenwich meridian.

 West Antarctica is covered by the West Antarctic Ice Sheet.
-There has been some concern about this ice sheet, because there is a small chance that it will collapse.
-If it does, ocean levels would rise by a few metres in a very short period of time.
+There has been some concern about this ice sheet, as there is a small chance it will collapse due to rising temperatures in the region.
+If it does, global ocean levels will rise by a few metres in a short period of time.

 Volcanoes

-Volcanoes that occur underneath glacial ice sheets are known by the term "Glaciovolcanism", or subglacial volcanoes.
-An article published in 2017 claims that researchers from Edinburgh University recently discovered 91 new volcanoes below the Antarctic ice sheet, adding to the 47 volcanoes that were already known.
-As of today, there have been 138 possible volcanoes identified in West Antarctica.
-There is limited knowledge about West Antarctic Volcanoes due to the presence of the West Antarctic Ice Sheet, which heavily covers the West Antarctic Rift System—a likely hub for volcanic activity.
+Volcanic activity occurring beneath glacial ice sheets is known as glaciovolcanism.
+An article published in 2017 claims that researchers from the University of Edinburgh discovered 91 new volcanoes below the Antarctic ice sheet, adding to the 47 volcanoes that were already known.
+As of 2017, 138 possible volcanoes have been identified in West Antarctica.
+There is limited knowledge about West Antarctic Volcanoes due to the presence of the West Antarctic Ice Sheet, which heavily covers the West Antarctic Rift System — a likely hub for volcanic activity.
 Researchers find it difficult to properly identify volcanic activity due to the comprehensive ice covering.

 East Antarctica is significantly larger than West Antarctica, and similarly remains widely unexplored in terms of its volcanic potential.
 While there are some indications that there is volcanic activity under the East Antarctic Ice Sheet, there is not a significant amount of present information on the subject.

-Mount Erebus is one of the most notable sites in the study of Antarctic Volcanism, in that it is the southernmost historically active volcanic site on the planet.
+Mount Erebus, as the southernmost historically active volcanic site on the planet, is one of the most notable sites in the study of Antarctic volcanism.

 Deception Island is another active Antarctic volcano.
 It is one of the most protected areas in the Antarctic, given its situation between the South Shetland Islands and the Antarctic Peninsula.
-As the most active volcano in the Antarctic peninsula, it has been studied closely since its initial discovery in 1820.
+As the most active volcano in the Antarctic Peninsula, it has been studied closely since its initial discovery in 1820.